nathanfaucett/ejs/README.md

-EventEmitter
+EJS
 =======

-EventEmitter for the browser and node.js
+ejs for the browser and node.js